 The Division of Biochemical Toxicology conducts fundamental and applied research specifically designed to define the biological mechanisms of action underlying the toxicity of products regulated by, or of interest to, the Centers of the Food and Drug Administration (FDA).
-This research centers on quantifying the toxicities and carcinogenic risks associated with specific chemicals and the introduction of new techniques to enable regulatory agencies to evaluate better the risks associated with exposure to chemicals.
-The risk-assessment research is firmly rooted in mechanistic and exposure assessment studies focused on the understanding of toxicological endpoints, an approach that allows greater confidence in the subsequent risk assessments.
+This research is focused on measuring the toxicities and risk of cancer related to specific chemicals and the introduction of new techniques to enable regulatory agencies to evaluate better the risks associated with exposure to chemicals.
+The risk-assessment research is firmly rooted in mechanistic and exposure studies focused on the understanding of toxicological endpoints.
+This approach allows greater confidence in the subsequent risk assessments.

 Research within the Division capitalizes on scientific knowledge in the areas of: